fadi-william/vlabs-ios-sample/README.md

 #### RxCocoa

 RxCocoa is part of RxSwift.
-It provides a reactive API extension to the most of the user interface components of the Cocoa API.
+It provides a reactive API extensions to the user interface components of the Cocoa API.

 #### RxDataSources